Why Lee Krasner's work stands on its own

 The Whitney Museum's artist page identifies Krasner as one of the few women associated with the first generation of Abstract Expressionism.
 That phrasing matters because it places her inside the movement's core history, not at its margins.

 Whitney's description of her 1940s work is especially helpful.
 It points to the small, interconnected boxlike forms and hieroglyphic structures of those years, along with a limited palette and thick, controlled drips.
-Those details are a reminder that Krasner was not simply a participant in the movement.
+Those details are a reminder that Krasner was more than a participant in the movement.
 She was solving its problems in her own way.

 Her art never settled into a single recognizable brand.
 That instability was not confusion.
 It was discipline.